These Vegan Banana Muffins are easy, healthy banana muffins with a fluffy, moist banana bread crumb and delicious cinnamon flavor.

 Then, reduce the oven temperature to 350°F (180°C) and keep baking for 15 to 20 minutes or until the muffins are golden brown and a pick inserted in the center of the muffins comes out clean.

 Cool the muffins for 5 minutes in the muffin pan.
 Then, transfer the muffin to a cooling rack at room temperature and cool completely.

-The muffins store up to 1 week in a sealed box in the fridge
+The muffins can be stored for up to 1 week in a sealed box in the fridge

 There are many ways you can twist this vegan banana muffin recipe to make them healthier.